FromTheMountain/project-computational-science/README.md

 # Run simulation

+Note: Some simulations can take a while to run.
+Also be warned that when using many iterations it may use a decent amount of disk space.
+About 0.1MB per iteration.

 Using `Experiment.py` in the repository we can simulate the following experiments:
 - Lid driven cavity
 - Karman vortex